 I was absolutely blown away by the excitement, the food, and the generosity shown throughout this tour.
 Never have we eaten so much food on a food tour before – and that’s saying a lot.
-You will not only have a fantastic time and eat a ton, you will learn a lot and make some new friends along the way, including Alessandro, whom no other tour guide will ever compare to.
+You will not only have a fantastic time and eat a ton, you will learn a lot and make some new friends along the way.

 And oh, by the way, you can buy any of the products you tasted during the day.
-Alessandro sets it all up for you so it’s incredibly easy to take home a chunk of cheese or a couple bottles of balsamic.
+It’s incredibly easy to take home a chunk of cheese or a couple bottles of balsamic.

-I’ve already used the Parmigiano-Reggiano block I bought on the tour to bring a little taste of Italy into our own kitchen!
-While we were in Chianti, we took an Italian cooking class and learned to make the best pasta.
-My two favorite things in the world: pasta and cheese.

-Italian Days also offers truffle hunting tours, wine tours and a bunch of other great options for things to do in the area.
+I took a huge block of Parmigiano-Reggiano back to the U.S. with me and used it for months!
+Italian Days Food Experience also offers truffle hunting tours, wine tours and a bunch of other great options for things to do in the area.